South African investment firm Altvest Capital Ltd. plans to raise $210 million to establish a Bitcoin Treasury.

 Altvest plans to list its shares on exchanges in Namibia, Botswana, and Kenya to broaden regional access.

-Additionally, Altvest is exploring an international listing to attract global investors.
+Additionally, Altvest is also looking to secure an international listing to attract global investors.

-The initiative will be managed through Altvest Bitcoin Strategies Pty Ltd., a subsidiary authorized by CAEP Asset Managers Pty Ltd.
+Altvest Bitcoin Strategies Pty Ltd., a subsidiary authorized by CAEP Asset Managers Pty Ltd will manage this initiative.

-Globally, corporate adoption of Bitcoin as a treasury asset is accelerating.
+Globally, many corporates are adopting of Bitcoin as a treasury asset.

-Public companies now hold over 1 million Bitcoin, with MicroStrategy leading the pack at 636,505 BTC.
+Public companies now hold over 1 million Bitcoin and MicroStrategy leads with 636,505 BTC.